 The Swedish National study on Aging and Care (SNAC)- Kungsholmen, Blekinge and Nordanstig

-Information about health status, covid-19 related symptoms, mental health and cognition, physical activity, psychosocial consequences and formal and informal care during the pandemic were collected.
-Additional interviews are planned to be carried out in 2021-2022.
+Information about health status, Covid-19 related symptoms, mental health and cognition, physical activity, psychosocial consequences, and formal and informal care during the pandemic were collected.

 SHARE-Sweden: A specific Corona questionnaire has been carried out in 27 European countries via telephone from June until August 2020.
 For SHARE-Sweden, 1365 persons aged 50 years and older participated.
-To study the long-term impact of Covid-19, the SHARE Corona questionnaire will also be conducted in 2021.
+To study the long-term impact of Covid-19, the SHARE Corona questionnaire was also conducted in 2021.

-The Swedish Panel Study of Living Conditions of the Oldest Old (SWEOLD) will collect Covid-19 data during the spring and summer of 2021 via telephone.
-Approximately 2500 persons aged 76 and older will be invited to participate.
+The Swedish Panel Study of Living Conditions of the Oldest Old (SWEOLD) have been collecting Covid-19 data, as part of their regular examination (6th wave of data collection), from the second half of 2021 via telephone.
+The collection is planned to be finalized in the spring of 2022.
+Approximately 2500 persons aged 76 and older were invited to participate.
 This study is financed by the Swedish Research Council (VR) and FORMAS/FORTE.